jronallo/blacklight_google_analytics/README.md

 You can add other links (e.g. `a` elements) to the page and they will be tracked automatically.
 If you give your link an `id` attribute, that will be used for the category.
-Otherwise, parent elements will be searched for an `id` attribute to use as the category.
+Otherwise, the id of the first parent element with an id attribute will be used as the category.

 You may also add your own jQuery click handlers to add more event tracking.
 Look at the current handlers to see how to set up a tracking event and enable